Al-Hakim Mosque

-The mosque is located in Islamic Cairo, on the east side of al-Mu'izz Street, just south of Bab al-Futuh (the northern city gate).
-In the centuries since its construction the mosque was often neglected and re-purposed for other functions, eventually falling into ruin.
-A major restoration and reconstruction of the mosque by the Dawoodi Bohras was completed in 1980, reopening it for religious use.
+The mosque is located in Islamic Cairo, on the east side of al-Muʿizz Street, just south of Bab al-Futuh (the northern city gate).
+In the centuries since its construction, the mosque was often neglected and re-purposed for other functions, eventually falling into ruin.
+In 1980, a major restoration and reconstruction of the mosque was completed by the Dawoodi Bohras, resulting in its reopening for religious use.

+Architecturally, the mosque consists of a hypostyle prayer hall and a wide internal courtyard (sahn), accessed via a projecting entrance portal.
+Its most notable features are its two unusual minarets: the original minarets of the mosque have ornate multi-tiered designs but, for reasons that remain unclear, these were encased shortly afterwards inside the massive square bastions still seen today.

 History

 Fatimid construction and modifications

-The mosque's construction was initiated by Caliph Al-'Aziz Billah in the year 990 and the first Friday prayers took place in it a year later, though the building was incomplete.
+The mosque's construction was initiated by the 5th Fatimid caliph al-ʿAziz Billah in the year 990 CE and the first Friday prayers took place in it a year later, though the building was incomplete.
 This suggests that the prayer hall or sanctuary, the area where prayers were led, was probably built first.
-Al-Hakim bi-Amr Allah and his overseer Abu Muhammad al-Hafiz 'Abd al-Ghani ibn Sa'id al-Misri, resumed construction work in 1002–1003.
-In 1010 the minarets were modified by the construction of large square bastions around them, which hid much of the original towers.
-The chronology of construction in the mosque's interior, and the determination of exactly which part was built by which patron, is uncertain.
+His successor, al-Ḥākim bi-Amr Allāh, and his overseer Abu Muhammad al-Hafiz 'Abd al-Ghani ibn Sa'id al-Misri, resumed construction work in 1002–1003.
+In 1010, the minarets were modified by the construction of large square bastions around them, which hid much of the original towers.
+The chronology of construction in the mosque's interior and the determination of exactly which part was built by which patron, is uncertain.